Berkswell

 Berkswell (/ˈbɜrkswəl/ BURK-swəl) is a village and civil parish in the Metropolitan Borough of Solihull, county of West Midlands, England.

 Historically in Warwickshire, Berkswell is situated in the rural east of the borough, approximately 2 mi west of the western city boundary of Coventry, at Eastern Green.
 It is situated about 6.5 mi west of Coventry city centre, 8.5 mi east of central Solihull, 2.5 mi south of Meriden and 2 mi north of Balsall Common.

-The United Kingdom Census 2001 recorded a parish population of 2,843, increasing to 3,139 at the 2011 Census.
+The 2001 United Kingdom census recorded a parish population of 2,843, increasing to 3,139 at the 2011 Census.

 History and places of interest

 The parish includes a number of hamlets and settlements as well as Berkswell village.
 These include Beechwood, Carol Green, and Four Oaks, as well as the eastern part of Balsall Common.
 Berkswell railway station serves the village, but is actually much closer to Balsall Common than to Berkswell village (it was formerly 'Berkswell & Balsall Common' station).